Cinema of Wales: 1914 to 1980

 The 1950s and 1960s saw the output of two of the country's best documentary makers.
 Jack Howells and John Ormond dealt primarily with Welsh people and subjects.
 Howells is best known for his impressionistic, lyrical documentaries that included Nye!
 (1965) and Dylan Thomas (1962).
 Dylan Thomas is the only Welsh film to have won an Oscar (for best short documentary), it features Richard Burton as narrator, visiting the haunts of Dylan Thomas.
 Ormond, a poet foremost, is remembered for his sensitive portrayals of writers and authors, and for documentaries concerned with the working class and with refugees, in particular Borrowed Pasture (1960) which follows two Polish ex-soldiers struggling to get by on a Carmarthenshire smallholding.

 The period directly following the end of the Second World War saw political and social commentary disappear from Welsh cinema.
 The first few decades after the war saw few notable Welsh films; stand out exceptions included Tiger Bay (1959) and Only Two Can Play (1962).
 The main problems facing Welsh cinema during this period were a lack of a film production infrastructure, Welsh producers and finance.
 The fact that Wales was unable to produce films from within its own borders resulted in the stereotyping and common preconceptions of Welsh life formed by 'outside' film-makers.
 One of the few beacons of light for the industry came in the late 1970s with the output of left wing producer and director Karl Francis; whose controversial portrayal of contemporary life in the south Wales valleys was typified by his 1976 film Above us the Earth.
 Welsh language films were few, notably the films produced in the 1970s by the Bwrdd Ffilmiau Cymraeg (Welsh Film Board).

 Before the advent of a dedicated channel, BBC Wales and its commercial counterpart HTV produced Welsh language programmes for their viewers in Wales.
 Although this did not include the creation of feature-length films, in the 1970s HTV undertook a venture to dub existing movies into Welsh.
 Their first attempt was George Stevens' 1953 Western, Shane.
-The result was seen as a unintentionally humorous and the experiment was quickly abandoned.
+The result was seen as unintentionally humorous and the experiment was quickly abandoned.